The Importance of Planning

 Section 504 of the federal Rehabilitation Act addresses disparities in education faced by children with physical disabilities.
 The standard for determining if a child is disabled is the same as the test under the Americans with Disabilities Act.
 Although the courts are by no means unanimous, most children with IBD will be found to be substantially impaired in the major life activity of disposing of bodily waste, which would render them disabled in the eyes of the law.

 Whether you’re concerned about a gap in insurance coverage for your child or yourself, an extended leave from work, or that your child gets the best education possible, the best advice remains the same: plan ahead.
 Resolving many of these issues will take persistence and patience, no matter how early you start, but the more time you allow for the process, the greater your chance of reaching an acceptable resolution.
-More information on all of these topics and more, is available in Know Your Rights: A Handbook for Patients with Chronic Illness, avail- able at www.ccfa.org/store.
+More information on all of these topics is available in Know Your Rights: A Handbook for Patients with Chronic Illness at: www.ezpromostore.com/ccfaretail/bookstore/

 The Crohn's & Colitis Foundation of America provides information for educational purposes only.
 We encourage you to review this educational material with your health care professional.
 The Foundation does not provide medical or other health care opinions or services.
 The inclusion of another organization's resources or referral to another organization does not represent an endorsement of a particular individual, group, company or product.